Data loss prevention

 When you create or change DLP policies, you can include rules that include checks for sensitive information.
 The sensitive information types listed in the Sensitive Information Types Inventory topic are available to be used in your policies.
 The conditions that you establish within a policy, such as how many times something has to be found before an action is taken or exactly what that action is can be customized within your new custom policies in order to meet your specific policy requirements.
 For more information about creating DLP policies see, Create a custom DLP policy.
 For more information about the full suite transport rules, see Transport Rules (Exchange Server) or Mail flow rules (transport rules) in Exchange Online.

 To make it easy for you to make use of the sensitive information-related rules, Microsoft has supplied policy templates that already include some of the sensitive information types.
 You cannot add conditions for all of the sensitive information types listed here to policy templates however, because the templates are designed to help you focus on the most-common types of compliance-related data within your organization.
 For more information about the pre-built templates, see DLP policy templates supplied in Exchange.
 You can create numerous DLP policies for your organization and have them all enabled so that many disparate types of information are examined.
 You can also create a DLP policy that is not based on an existing template.
 To begin creating such a policy, see Create a custom DLP policy.
 For more information about sensitive information types, see Sensitive Information Types Inventory.

 Detecting sensitive form data with Document Fingerprinting

-With Exchange 2013 SP1 and the latest version of Exchange Online, you can use Document Fingerprinting to easily create a sensitive information type based on a standard form.
+With Exchange Server and Exchange Online, you can use Document Fingerprinting to easily create a sensitive information type based on a standard form.
 To learn how to protect form data, see Protect form data with document fingerprinting.